dzzh/RIBs-wiki/iOS-Tutorial-4.md

 ## Implement the url handler

-In order for the application to handle a custom url scheme, we should add the following lines in the Info.plist:
+In order for the application to handle a custom url scheme, we should add the following lines in the `Info.plist`:

 ```xml
 <dict>